Our Vasectomy Clinic Locations in Australia

 How the procedure is carried

-out at a MSI vasectomy clinic
+out at an MSI vasectomy clinic

 No scalpel technique

 The no-scalpel vasectomy technique is a minimally invasive surgical procedure that involves only one small puncture in the skin, eliminating the need for stitches.
 This technique employs a specialised set of forceps that reduces the likelihood of infection and bleeding.
-We close the wound under pressure (which some other providers don’t do) and without a suture reducing risks of infection and bleeding.”
+We close the wound under pressure (which some other providers don’t do) and without a suture, reducing risks of infection and bleeding.”

 Open-ended vasectomy